Sign Regulation Court Decisions

 Federal Court Decisions

 City of Austin v.
 Reagan National Advertising (2022) – The U.S. Supreme Court held that the city’s off-premises sign regulations were content-neutral and therefore subject to intermediate scrutiny, a more deferential standard of review to local governments than strict-scrutiny (the standard of review for content-based regulations of speech).
 The city’s regulation prohibited billboards, however allowed existing billboards to remain, provided the sign owners did not increase the nonconformity.
 Two billboard companies sought permits to digitize their existing signs.
 The permits were denied.
 The companies appealed, claiming that the city’s regulation that treats off-premises signs such as billboards differently than on-premises signs (which could be digitized in some instances), was unconstitutional.
 The plaintiffs relied on the implication in Reed v.
 Town of Gilbert that if you have to read the sign to know if a regulation applies, the regulation is content-based and presumptively unconstitutional.
 The Supreme Court disagreed.
-The Court wrote, “[a] given sign is treated differently based solely on whether it is located on the same premises as the thing being discussed or not.
-The message on the sign matters only to the extent that it informs the sign’s relative location.
-The on-/off-premises distinction is therefore similar to ordinary time, place, or manner restrictions.
-Reed does not require the application of strict scrutiny to this kind of location-based regulation.”
+The Court wrote:

 Sign regulations that treat various categories of non-commercial signs differently based on the information they convey violate the First Amendment.